Remake (2025 film)

-Remake is an 2025 American documentary film directed and produced by Ross McElwee.
-It follows McElwee revelauting his approach to filmmaking following the death of his son and the effort to adapt his project Sherman's March (1986).
+Remake is a 2025 American documentary film directed and produced by Ross McElwee.
+It follows McElwee reevaluating his approach to filmmaking following the death of his son and the effort to adapt his project Sherman's March (1986).

-It had its world premiere out of competition at the 82nd Venice International Film Festival on September 3, 2025, where it won the Golden Globe Impact Prize for Documentary.
+Remake premiered out of competition at the 82nd Venice International Film Festival on September 3, 2025, where it won the Golden Globe Impact Prize for Documentary.
+It was released on July 10, 2026, by Music Box Films.

 Premise

-Follows Ross McElwee revelauting his approach to filmmaking following the death of his son and the effort to adapt his project Sherman's March (1986).
+The film follows Ross McElwee reevaluating his approach to filmmaking following the death of his son and the effort to adapt his project Sherman's March (1986).

 Release

 The film had its world premiere out of competition at the 82nd Venice International Film Festival on September 3, 2025.
+In April 2026, Music Box Films acquired distribution rights to the film, and set it for a July 10, 2026, release.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 93 out of 100, based on 20 critics, indicating "universal acclaim".

 Phil de Semlyen of Time Out gave the film five out of five stars, writing: "Emotionally shattering."
-Vikram Murthi of IndieWire gave the film an A−, writing: "Remake, like all of McElwee’s personal cinema, embody the passage of time itself.
-In other words, it’s the stuff of life."
+Vikram Murthi of IndieWire gave the film an A−, writing: "Remake, like all of McElwee's personal cinema, embody[sic] the passage of time itself.
+In other words, it's the stuff of life."